 Focus on the benefits for your customer

-Speak their language
+Speak your audience’s language

-2. Make A Plan (Pre-production)
+2. Make a Plan (Pre-production)

 Script